 As you see, investing early is critical for your long-term financial success.
 If you’ve already missed the boat and didn’t invest in your twenties, jump on board now to start building your nest egg.
 Just remember that every day that passes is another opportunity for your wealth to compound – and you don’t want to miss out on that.

 I can’t stress enough the value of leveraging the promotional offers we’re giving for both Wealthsimple and Questrade.
 If you’re going with the robo advisor route, Wealthsimple is our choice for the best robo advisors in Canada, and you can read all the reasons why in our Wealthsimple review.
-Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.
 If you want to manage your own portfolio and use an online brokerage, Questrade is hooking you up with $50 in free trades off the bat.
 Both are awesome deals.

 If you’re brand new to investing, check out our guide on how to start investing and how to buy stocks.
 If you’re a bit more experienced and you’re ready to begin, review our guide on robo advisors and discount brokerage firms in Canada.